awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 You can create a standalone connection, or you can create a connection to associate with a LAG in your account\.
 If you associate a connection with a LAG, it's created with the same port speed and location as specified in the LAG\.

 If you do not have equipment at an AWS Direct Connect location, first contact an AWS partner at the AWS Partner Network \(APN\)\.
-For more information, see [APN Partners Supporting AWS Direct Connect](http://aws.amazon.com/directconnect/partners)\.
+For more information, see [APN Partners Supporting AWS Direct Connect](https://aws.amazon.com/directconnect/partners)\.

 **To create a new connection**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

 1. In the navigation bar, select the region in which to connect to AWS Direct Connect\.
-For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)\.
+For more information, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)\.

 1. In the navigation pane, choose **Connections**, **Create Connection**\.